 3. championing electricity as the key driver for New Zealand's economic growth and zero emissions future.

-Day to day, we prioritise activities that support good consumer outcomes and build understanding of the electricity sector – including energy-saving tips, expert advice on creating warmer, healthier homes, and providing information about the Consumer Care Obligations.
+Our activities support good consumer outcomes and build understanding of the electricity sector – including energy-saving tips, expert advice on creating warmer, healthier homes, and providing information about the Consumer Care Obligations.

-We regularly engage with government officials and departments to provide feedback and input to policy and strategic direction, and with community groups to deliver targeted support to consumers needing assistance.
+We regularly engage with ministers and government officials to provide inform New Zealand’s energy policy and strategic direction.
+We also work with community groups to deliver targeted support to consumers needing assistance.
 Read our submissions.

-We also manage and operate programmes which help consumers.
+We manage and operate programmes which help consumers.
 These include:

-• The low-fixed charge Power Credits scheme (launched in 2022) which provides households in hardship who are transitioning off the low-fixed charge with $110 credits on their bills.
-The phase-out of the low-fixed charge regulations began on 1 April 2022 and has issued more than $3 million worth of credits to consumers to date.
-The low-fixed charge, once fully removed in 2027, will end the cross subsidy from larger consumers to smaller consumers and provide better price incentives to households to decarbonise.
+- The low-fixed charge Power Credits scheme (launched in 2022) is an industry-funded initiative that provides households in hardship who are transitioning off the low-fixed charge with $110 credits on their bills.
+The programme has issued around $3.5 million worth of credits to consumers to date.

 Chief Executive